antiingel/correlator/README.md

 ## Introduction

 This repository contains code our team developed during the [M4 forecasting competition](https://mofc.unic.ac.cy/m4/).
-Details are given in the [article](https://doi.org/10.1016/j.ijforecast.2019.02.018): Anti Ingel et al. "Correlated daily time series and forecasting in the M4 competition".
+Details are given in the [article](https://doi.org/10.1016/j.ijforecast.2019.02.018): Anti Ingel, Novin Shahroudi, Markus Kängsepp, Andre Tättar, Viacheslav Komisarenko and Meelis Kull.
+"Correlated daily time series and forecasting in the M4 competition".
 International Journal of Forecasting 36.1 (2020).
 M4 Competition.
 Please cite this article when using our code.

 ## Getting Started